lammps/lammps/doc/src/Install_patch.rst

 .. note::

-   You should not apply patch files to a local git or SVN repo of LAMMPS, only to an unpacked tarball.
-Use git and SVN commands to update repo versions of LAMMPS.
+   You should not apply patch files to a local git checkout of LAMMPS, only to an unpacked tarball.
+Use git commands to update such a version of the LAMMPS source code.

 Here are the steps to apply a patch file.
 Note that if your version of LAMMPS is several patch releases behind, you need to apply all the